-Prerequisite(s): Placement into MTH 111 or higher.
-This course is the first of three single-credit-hour courses designed for students who are not eligible for MTH 130 Contemporary Mathematics or MTH 135 College Algebra.
+Prerequisite(s): Completion of CRP Math; or placement into MTH 100 or higher.

+This course is the first of three courses designed for students who need to take MTH 135 but do not place into it.
 Topics in this course will include order of operations; simplifying expressions, solving linear, absolute value and rational equations and inequalities; applications; and basic linear graphing.
-A Grade of 'C' or better is required in this course in orer to take MTH 112 or MTH 114.
+A grade of C or better is required in this course in order to take MTH 112 or MTH 114.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered: Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered 2 2 0 Fall, Spring